jhallen/exorsim/README.md

 	mdos	This provides file access to MDOS diskette images

-	edos	This provides read-only file access to EDOS-II diskette images
+	edos	This provides file access to EDOS-II diskette images

 	unasm	This is a stand-alone 6800 disassember